-On the internet you can find a lot of web pages with information and tips of things to do, where to eat and what to see.
 This guest info includes recommendations from us working in Palma Suites, our places where we like to go.
-I hope it will be useful for you and if you pop-up at any place that you would like to add – please let us know!
+I hope it will be useful for you and that you will have a really good time visiting our beautiful island!

 Enjoy your stay in Palma and Palma Suites!